uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 * Refactoring...
 * Add Nix detection to setup and, by default, run apps using Nix to avoid local requirements on node/npm/bower/etc.
 * Allow use of frontend-build:watch to continually rebuild assets
+* Need to install postgresql locally (api requires pg_config) even if using docker.